-Although many traditionally held gender and family roles were turned upside down during the Holocaust, these social traditions also grew in importance for some people as they struggled to preserve a sense of their identities and their normal daily routines.
+Although many traditional gender and family roles were turned upside down during the Holocaust, these social traditions also grew in importance for some people as they struggled to preserve a sense of their identities and their normal daily routines.
 One of the ways in which people preserved their prewar gender identities and family roles during the Holocaust was by recording recipes.1

 This cookbook was written by Eva Ostwalt between 1943 and 1945 while she was imprisoned at Ravensbrück, a concentration camp for women.2 She had been living with her daughter Heidemarie in Merano, Italy, until they were forced to return to Germany after her passport expired in 1938.
 Heidemarie stayed in Dresden with her father, while her mother moved to Cologne.
 Eva was arrested with her mother, Else, in 1943.
 Else was sent to Auschwitz, where she was murdered.
 Eva was sent to forced labor at Ravensbrück.3 At the end of the war, she was evacuated from the camp on a death march.
 In summer 1945, she traveled to Dresden to find her daughter only to learn that Heidemarie had been killed in the Allied air raids on the city.